drBenway/pixi-vn-wiki/start/interface-react.md

 # ![icon](/react.svg){style="width:40px;height:40px;margin-right:10px;float:left"} React UI

-**What is React?** React is the library for web and native user interfaces.
-Build user interfaces out of individual pieces called components written in JavaScript.
+**What is React?** React is a JavaScript library that helps developers create user interfaces (UIs) for websites, apps, and more.
+It's free and open-source, and is maintained by Meta (formerly Facebook) and a community of developers.

 You can learn more about React on the [React website](https://react.dev/).